SageWizdom/SageConnect/README.md

 Holds a couple of utility functions for text translation purposes.
 Uses dictionaries from ```assets/locales/```.

 ## License and Disclaimer
-This software is open-sourced under the MIT Licence (see ```license.txt``` for the full license).
+(Again, mostly copied from the [PlexConnect][] page) This software is open-sourced under the MIT Licence (see ```license.txt``` for the full license).
 So within some limits, you can do with the code whatever you want.
-However, if you like and/or want to re-use it, we really appreciate a [Donation][].
+However, if you like and/or want to re-use it, donate to the [PlexConnect][] guys.

 The software is provided as is.
 It might work as expected - or not.
 Just don't blame us.